Affording Monte Cassino School

 - The School does not offer scholarships based on particular talents or attributes.
 Financial aid is for families who have a demonstrated need for financial assistance.

 - If a family believes they will need financial aid at any point during a child's time at Monte Cassino, they must apply for aid at the outset.
-Families will not be considered for aid if it is not requested during the admission application process.
+Families will not be considered for aid if it is not requested during the enrollment or admission application process.
 If a family's financial circumstances change significantly, the School will make every effort to provide assistance.

 - Be sure to apply for financial aid in a timely manner.
 The deadline is March 2, 2018.
-Applications received afer the March 2, 2018 deadline will only be considered after the initial round of awards.
+Applications received after the March 2, 2018 deadline will only be considered after the initial round of awards.

 Financial Aid for the 2018-2019 school year is open and interested parents can begin submitting applications.
 Monte Cassino School is using Smart Aid to process all financial aid applications.
 Smart Aid is a separate web platform from Smart Tuition.
-Parents applying for aid need to set you a separate account from their tuition account and will have a separate log in.
+Parents applying for aid need to set up a separate account from their tuition account and will have a separate log in.

 Frequently Asked Questions: